CrossRef/grid-growth/README.md

 * 2015-10-09 (43%) -- the release notes indicate that "Coverage of institutes with types increased from 33% to 76%"
 * 2016-02-29 (93%) -- this was the date that labels were imported from Wikidata
 * 2016-04-28 (43%) -- this was due to the revisions to the schema relating to the `external_ids` and additional sources
-* 2017-01-10 (92%) -- while not explicitly noted in the change log, this appears to be down to changes to the `addresses` field
+* 2017-01-10 (92%) -- while not explicitly noted in the change log, the changes are due to the addition of the `license` property to the `geonames_city` field which impacts every record with an `address`

 Excluding these events, each release includes, on average edits to approximately 4% of the records in the system.